What is Page Speed? SEO Guide for Beginners

 Learn what page speed means in SEO, why it matters, and how to use it to improve your search rankings.

 Page speed is a measurement of how quickly the content on a web page loads, directly impacting both user experience and search rankings.
 It encompasses multiple metrics including how fast the server responds (TTFB), how quickly the main content appears (LCP), and how soon the page becomes interactive (INP).
-Google has confirmed page speed as a ranking factor since 2010 for desktop and 2018 for mobile.
+Google's official position is that Core Web Vitals, which capture loading speed, interactivity, and visual stability, are used by its ranking systems as part of the broader page experience signal.
+Google is also clear that this is not a single dominant factor.
+Search "always seeks to show the most relevant content, even if the page experience is sub-par," and a great page experience mainly helps win when several results are otherwise similarly relevant (Google Search Central, Understanding Page Experience).

 Why Page Speed Matters for SEO